Estimated probate fees

 - is no Inheritance Tax payable and the executors do not need to submit a full account to HMRC; and

 - are no claims made against the estate.

-Disbursements are costs related to your matter that are payable to third parties, such as probate (court) fees.
-We handle the payment of the disbursements on your behalf to ensure a smoother process.
+Certain charges (formerly known as disbursements) are costs related to your matter that are payable to third parties, such as probate (court) fees.
+We handle the payment of such additional charges on your behalf to ensure a smoother process.
 These may include:

 - probate application fee of £155.00;

 - approximately £102.00 for posting the necessary advertisements in the London Gazette and approximately £108.00 for posting an advertisement in a local newspaper to protect against claims from unknown creditors.

 If there is no will or the estate consists of multiple assets of different kinds, there will be additional costs that could range significantly, depending on the nature and extent of the estate, and how it is dealt with.
 We can give you a more accurate estimate, once we have more information.

 If any additional copies of the grant of probate are required, they will cost £[1.50/1.80] (one per asset usually).